Table of Contents

-If your aging senior needs a bit more “boost” for joint, skin and digestive health, you can mix in Freshpet’s Vital Whole Blends Mix-in Senior Supplement.
+If your aging senior needs a bit more “boost” for joint, skin, and digestive health, you can mix in Freshpet’s Vital Whole Blends Mix-in Senior Supplement.

-Best Dog Food for Boston Terriers with
+Best Dog Food for Boston Terrier Health Issues

 Boston terriers are generally a healthy breed, but some can have medical issues secondary to their brachycephalic head structure or genetic predispositions.

-A few of these include elongated soft palate, stenotic nares (narrowed nostril openings), enlarged tongue, and a dangerously narrowed windpipe (tracheal stenosis).
+A few of these include an elongated soft palate, stenotic nares (narrowed nostril openings), an enlarged tongue, and a dangerously narrowed windpipe (tracheal stenosis).

-If your dog snores, has noisy breathing while awake (stertor) or suffers from one or several of these issues, it is best to consult your veterinarian for advice.
+If your dog snores, has noisy breathing while awake (stertor), or suffers from one or several of these issues, it is best to consult your veterinarian for advice.

 Weight control is an extremely important issue to consider when choosing the best dog food for Boston Terriers.
 It is crucial to keep your Boston terrier in a very lean body condition.